singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

   - **Enable Public IP Address:** Select **Yes** to configure a public IP address so you can access the VM through an RDP connection.

-  - **Optimize Windows Image:** Select **Yes** to optimize Windows on image import, which improves VM performance and capacity utilization.
+  - **Optimize Windows Image:** **Enable** it to optimize Windows on image import, which improves VM performance and capacity utilization.

 2. Scroll down to the next panel.